 In Everyday Tao: Living with Balance and Harmony Ming-Dao Deng writes: “The moon does not fight.
-It attacks no one.
-It does not worry.
-It does not try to crush others.
+It attacks no one, does not worry, nor does it try to crush others.
 It keeps to its course, but by its very nature, it gently influences.
 What other body could pull an entire ocean from shore to shore?
 The moon is faithful to its nature and its power is never diminished.”

 Think about the last fight you had with your loved one.
 What specific behavior triggered your emotional response?
 When your loved one set you off emotionally, how did you feel?
 Angry?
 Withdrawn?
 Exasperated?
 Worried?
 How did you express these feelings externally?
 What did you say or do?
 Was there a key moment in the interaction when you could have paused, stepped back, and responded differently?
 Record these responses in your journal.

 The next time your loved one sets off this same trigger, how can you handle the situation differently?
 Think about action steps you can take, such as excusing yourself for a few minutes, taking several deep breaths, getting a glass of water from the kitchen, or any other action that will give you some breathing space and allow you to communicate more mindfully.